-In this photo of Sophia and her friend, I forgot to put the flash up.
+In this photo of my daughter and her friend, I forgot to put the flash up.
 It’s such a cute photo that would have turned out so much better without all of the harsh shadowing on their faces.
 Oh well, live and learn.

 And use fill flash at the beach!